 Please consider your accommodation accessibility needs when choosing the type of membership you purchase.
 You will need either a full or concessionary membership to request a hotel room.
 A supporting membership does not allow members to request hotel rooms or book camping plots.

-Getting around the venue
+Accessibility at our hotels and around the venue